berthubert/audience-minutes/README.md

-On the other hand, there is a ton of automated traffic coming to sites these days, lots of crawlers, bots, strange scanners etc. Mind you, some of these will even execute Javascript!
+On the other hand, there is a ton of automated traffic coming to sites these days, lots of crawlers, bots, strange scanners etc. Mind you, some of these will even execute JavaScript!
 But most won't.
 This non-human traffic may have been inflating your numbers previously.

 In terms of the graph, if you have a ton of data, interpretation is easy.
 I